jgm/doctemplates/README.md

   rendered verbatim.
 (Note that no escaping is done;
   the assumption is that the calling program will escape the strings appropriately for the output format.)
+- If the value of the variable is a boolean value, it will be rendered as `true` if true, or as empty if false.
 - If the value is a list, the values will be concatenated.
 - If the value is a map, the string `true` will be rendered.
 - Every other value will be rendered as the empty string.